Mew463/esp32-caliper/README.md

 The smaller pads made it more painful to solder wires to, but it was doable.

-With a oscilloscope, I probed each pad to determine which was the clock, data, and ground line.
+With an oscilloscope, I probed each pad to determine which was the clock, data, and ground line.

 ## Logic converter
 Because the Caliper's logic level is 1.5v but the ESP32 is 3v3, I needed to use a logic converter.
 V1 and V3 use the transistor circuit below which shifts and inverts the clock and data lines coming from the caliper.
 V2 used a IC level shifter which didn't work at all for some unknown reason.